Angle of Vision: Storytelling on the cosmic tide?

 Angle of Vision, an Orkney Digital Storytelling Symposium was hosted on Thursday 28th January 2021 and hosted three workshops which explored:

 - the feasibility and options for digital story projects

 - the challenges and opportunities for the sustainability of digital storytelling projects

-Drawing upon the expertise of speakers and taking an interactive and collaborative approach the symposium aims to provide participants with an insight into digital storytelling projects, and work with participants to establish the specific requirements of such a project for the Orkney Isles.
+Drawing upon the expertise of speakers and taking an interactive and collaborative approach the symposium provided participants with an insight into digital storytelling projects, and worked with participants to establish the specific requirements of such a project for the Orkney Isles and further afield.

 Symposium Workshop Schedule

 In this workshop we will present best practice examples of digital storytelling, introduce the options for increased interactivity and function, and consider the requirements of stakeholders embarking on digital projects.
 View our findings and recorded talks here.